Violet Plummer: Early life and education

 In 1881, the University of Adelaide had been the first Australian university to admit women to academic courses, but there were no facilities for country or interstate women students comparable to St. Mark's residential college.
 Plummer began studies at the Advanced School for Girls in 1887 after winning a bursary, and matriculated in 1890.
 She gained her BSc. at the University of Adelaide in 1893 and passed her first year's medicine subjects the same year.
-She left for Melbourne in 1897 to complete the requirements for the Bachelor of Medicine rather than at Adelaide Hospital, which was a notoriously toxic workplace.
+However, she and her two fellow female medical students, Gertrude Mead and Christina L. Goode, had to defend themselves against claims of impropriety - in particular, Mead wrote in letters to the newspapers, that they had "on no occasion examined any pateint after 5 p.m."
+Their cohort left for Melbourne in 1897 to complete the requirements for the Bachelor of Medicine rather than at Adelaide Hospital, which was a notoriously toxic workplace.
 A notable fellow student following the same trajectory was Frederic John Chapple, and it was possibly through this connection that she was to meet his sister Phoebe Chapple, (though they both attended the Advanced School) whom she would encourage to study medicine, and with whom she would enjoy a lifelong friendship and professional relationship.
 Both she and Frederic achieved second class passes.

 Career

 In 1898, she was appointed resident surgeon of the Melbourne Hospital then in 1899 resident surgeon in the infirmary department of the Woman's Hospital, Melbourne.

 In the 1930s, a group of women graduates, which included Plummer, Dr. Helen Mayo, Dr. Constance Finlayson, and Pauline Grenfell Price, met to solve the longstanding problem of accommodation for country and interstate female students.
-After being approached by Plummer, Sidney Wilcox (1866–1942) of the wool brokers Wilcox, Mofflin, gave £5000 and bequeathed his house on Brougham Place, North Adelaide to the University so that a residential college for women might be established.
+After being approached by Plummer, Sidney Wilcox (1866–1942) of the wool brokers Wilcox, Mofflin, gave £5000 and bequeathed his house on Brougham Place, North Adelaide to the university so that a residential college for women might be established.
 St. Ann's College was officially opened with sixteen residential students in 1947, much of the delay being attributable to the War.